-Every submitted drug is reviewed by the Drug Benefit Council (DBC), an independent advisory body.
-The DBC has 12 members: nine professionals with expertise in medicine, ethics, pharmacoeconomics and health economics; and three members from the public.
+Submitted drugs may be reviewed by the Drug Benefit Council (DBC).
+This independent advisory board has 12 members: 9 professionals with expertise in medicine, ethics, pharmacoeconomics and health economics; and 3 members from the public.
 The DBC weighs medical and economic benefits and makes an evidence-based recommendation on whether PharmaCare should include the drug in its formulary.

 - The DBC recommendation